 This is where healthy habits come into it.
 Create healthy habits and be consistent with them.
 Then even on days when you feel less than motivated, your healthy habits will be there to get you through the day.

 And when you are having a tough day, look for ways to stay motivated so you don’t give up.
 Look at the positive things that you will gain instead of focusing on the negative.
 Surround yourself with like-minded people and take things day-by-day, bit-by-bit, kilo-by-kilo.

 Reward yourself each time you achieve one of your ‘mini-goals’ – just make sure it’s not a food reward!
 Treat yourself to something; perhaps a ticket to the movies, a new nail polish or a new piece of clothing.

 The final piece in the weight loss puzzle

 Believe in yourself!
 I know you can do it, but do you?
 Just one little glimmer of belief is all it takes so get started.
-Ask yourself “what if it was possible, would it be worth giving it a go?”
-Absolutely it would, because you are worth it.
+Ask yourself “what if it is possible, is it worth giving it a go?”
+Absolutely it is, because you are worth it.
 Forget all those failed diets from the past; it’s what you do today that counts.
 Look to your future in a positive way.

 5 keys to stay motivated